Master of Science in Applied Psychology

 - Certified copy of your university transcript if you are not a UC student or graduate

-- If you are studying elsewhere during the year in which the application is made, please enclose a letter consenting to your course marks being released to UC.
+- If you are studying elsewhere during the year in which the application is made, please attach a letter consenting to your course marks being released to UC.

 Successful applicants will be notified in December.
 One or two applicants may also be placed on a reserve list, and will be notified of this and also notified if a place on the programme becomes available.